cr3ation/Firlib/README.md

 # Firlib
-Firlib (Fannys irlib) is a GUI-wrapper for [irlib](https://github.com/njwilson23/irlib/) written in Swift.
+Firlib (Fannys irlib) is a GUI-wrapper for [irlib](https://github.com/njwilson23/irlib/).
 Irlib is a set of Python tools in order to view and analyze ice penetrating radar data, written by Nat Wilson.

 ![Firlib](https://github.com/cr3ation/Firlib/blob/master/docs/img/firlib.png)

 ## Prerequisites
 In order to use Firlib you need:
+  - macOS 10.13 or above.
   - Python with the [following](https://github.com/njwilson23/irlib/blob/master/README.md#dependencies) modules installed.
   - A fully working [irlib](https://github.com/njwilson23/irlib/) installation.
 Please follow this [tutorial](https://github.com/njwilson23/irlib/blob/master/doc/doc_tutorial.rst) and make sure try every step in the terminal before using Firlib.